 SPRING PERFORMANCE SESSIONS: For High School players only (grades 9-12).
 Players are either already Varsity athletes in High School or aspire to play at the Varsity level.
 Typically, Performance members are considering college recruitment.
 Program runs March to early June.
 Click here to learn more.
 2019 registration now CLOSED.

-WINTER INDOOR LEAGUE: League runs November through February.
-For High School players only (grades 9-12).
+WINTER INDOOR LEAGUE: League runs November through January.
+6th-8th graders only.
 Location, dates and times will be posted on the Calendar.
 Click here to learn more.
-2019 registration will open in November.
+2020 registration will open in November.

 SPRING PERFORMANCE SESSIONS: For Middle School players only (grades 6-8).
 Players are should have some field hockey experience, not for beginners.
 Program runs April to May.
 Click here to learn more.
 2019 registration now CLOSED.

 SUMMER ACADEMY: For girls and boys grades 2nd-5th of all experience levels.
 Separate sessions for Middle School levels.
 Click here for more information 2019 registration NOW OPEN.

 SPRING YOUTH SESSIONS: DFHC Youth Sessions includes instruction and game time for girls and boys grades 2nd-5th of all experience levels.
 Click here to learn more.
 Registration is now CLOSED.

 Kaila Dee - Springfield College